alyvswag/Library-project/README.md

 4.	getAuthorById: obtains information about a particular author.
 5.	getAllAuthors: acquires all authors.
 6.	getAuthorByName: retrieves data based on the author's name.
-Management Of Books By Authors
+❖ Management Of Books By Authors
 1.	removeBookFromAuthor: removes the author's book.
 2.	getBooksByAuthor: acquires books belonging to the author.

-● Detailed information for rating APIs is given below
-1. addRatingAndReview()
+❖	Ratings and Reviews – APIs
-Adds new rating and feedback.
+1. addRatingAndReview(): Adds new rating and feedback.
-Input Parameters:
-➢ int bookId: ID of the book to be reviewed.
-➢ int userId: the ID of the user who gave the feedback.
-➢ int rating: the rating given by the user for the book (between 1-5).
-➢ String review:user's review of the book.
-2. getRatingsAndReviewsByBook()
-Brings all ratings and reviews for a book.
+2. getRatingsAndReviewsByBook(): Brings all ratings and reviews for a book.
-Input Parameters:
-➢ int bookId: the ID of the book whose ratings and reviews will be brought.
-➢ Return: list of objects containing all ratings and reviews of the book.
-3. getRatingsAndReviewsByUser()
- It brings all ratings and reviews given by a user.
+3. getRatingsAndReviewsByUser(): It brings all ratings and reviews given by a user.
-     Input Parameters:
-○ int userId: the ID of the user whose ratings and reviews will be brought.
-○ Return: list of objects containing all ratings and feedback from the user.
-4. updateRatingAndReview()
-Updates the current rating and review.
+4. updateRatingAndReview(): Updates the current rating and review.
-Input Parameters:
-○ int ratingId: the ID of the rating and review to be updated.
-○ int newRating: new rating (between 1-5).
-○ String newReview: new opinion.
-5. deleteRatingAndReview()
-Removes the current rating and review.
+5. deleteRatingAndReview(): Removes the current rating and review.
-Input Parameters:
-○ int ratingId: the ID of the rating and review to be removed.

-❖ Booking-APIs
+❖ Reservations-APIs

 1.	addReservation: adds new reservation for book by user.
 2.	updateReservation: updates an existing reservation (for example, changes dates).